forthy42/net2o/wiki/threat-model.md

 communication, and collect data and metadata.
 Data can be protected by encryption.
 However, metadata is available at several places:
 Direct connections (without onion routing) are revealing.
-Queries in DHT nodes, which can be operated by enemies, can revealing, too.
+Queries in DHT nodes, which can be operated by enemies, can be revealing, too.
 When the adversary taps big interchange nodes, direct connections may be hidden by taking a shorter route.
 Onion routing can be ineffective, if the adversary controls enough relays.
 So good anonymization is way